‘Give me a break’: Biden refuses to take questions over China after balloon statement

 Mr Biden said the US and Canada “acted in accordance with established parameters for determining how to deal with and fight aerial objects in US airspace” and that he was recommended to give the order that they be shot down, which he did, “due to hazards to civilian commercial air traffic, and because we could not rule out the surveillance risk of sensitive facilities”.

 “Our military and the Canadian military are seeking to recover the debris so we can learn more about these three objects.
 Our intelligence committee is still assessing all three incidents.
 They’re reporting to me daily and will continue the urgent efforts to do so and I will communicate that to the Congress.
 We don’t yet know exactly what these three objects were.
-But nothing right now suggests they were related to China‘s spy balloon program, or they were surveillance vehicles from other any other country,” he said.
+But nothing right now suggests they were related to China‘s spy balloon programme, or they were surveillance vehicles from other any other country,” he said.

 After the remarks, Peter Alexander of NBC News attempted to ask Mr Biden if the takedowns of the objects were an “overreaction” prompted by “political pressure”.

-As another reporter shouted over Mr Alexander, Mr Biden appeared to say that he would respond “when you have more polite people”.
+As another reporter shouted over Mr Alexander, Mr Biden said, “you can come to my office and ask a question when you have more polite people”.

 He then left the room, stopping to listen to further questions but choosing not to respond before exiting.